DNS-Accountants

 • A company must be inactive for an entire accounting period in order to file inactive accounts.
 Hence, a dormant position will not be attractive to a business if the business is going to begin trading again after a few months.

-• If an individual is self-assured that he/she will not be trading in the future then the apt choice is to dissolve the company and there is typically a slight advantage in keeping the corporation in existence.
-Though dormant or inactive organisation status can prominently decrease the effort and cost to maintain a company, there will be certain expenditure that will be required.
+• If an individual is self-assured that he/she will not be trading in the future then the apt choice is to dissolve the company and there is typically slight advantage in keeping the corporation in existence.
+Though dormant or inactive organisation status can prominently decrease the effort and cost to maintain a company, there will certain expenditure that will be required.

-Mark a trading company as dormant
+Mark a trading company as Dormant

 In order to make an on-going trading company dormant or inactive, an individual must: